PatrickAlyson/ReactMeals/README.md

 ## About this project

 This is a small food ordering web app made with [React](https://react.dev/).
 It is possible to filter the meals by categories and add them to your cart.
-The cart is functional, you can add and remove items from it
+The cart is functional, you can add and remove items from it.

 ## Live demo at [https://reactmealsapp.netlify.app/](https://reactmealsapp.netlify.app/)